MLSM-at-DTU/ml_metamodels/reports/README.md

 >
 > Answer:

-As we worked together on the project repository in our group branches and PR requests were used constantly.
-All new work would be developed on a separate branch and to merge it to main several automations and requirements were to be satisfied.
+As a group, we consistently used branches and pull requests (PRs) in our workflow.
+All new work was developed on separate branches, and several automations and requirements had to be satisfied before merging into the main branch.
+This approach ensured proper version control, facilitated peer review, and minimized the risk of introducing bugs into the main codebase.

 ### Question 10